Computer Generation of Disordered Networks with Targeted Structural Properties

 \section{Abstract}

-Disordered spatial networks are model systems that describe structures and interactions across multiple length scales.
-Scattering and interference of waves in these networks can give rise to structural phase transitions, localization, diffusion, and band gaps.
-The study of these complex phenomena requires efficient numerical methods to computer-generate disordered networks with targeted structural properties.
-In the established Wooten-Weaire-Winer algorithm, a series of bond switch moves introduces disorder into an initial network.
-Conventional strain energies that govern this evolution are limited to 3D networks with coordination numbers of no more than four.
-We extend the algorithm to arbitrary coordination number statistics by introducing bond repulsion in the Keating strain energy.
-We tune the degree and type of disorder introduced into initially crystalline networks by varying the bond-bending force constant in the strain energy and the temperature profile.
-The effects of these variables are analyzed using a list of order metrics that capture both direct and reciprocal space.
-A feedforward neural network is trained to predict the structural characteristics from the algorithm inputs, enabling targeted network generation.
-As a case study, we statistically reproduce four disordered biophotonic networks exhibiting structural color.
+Disordered spatial networks describe structures and interactions across multiple length scales.
+The scattering and interference of waves within these networks result in structural phase transitions, localization, diffusion, and band gaps.
+Studying these phenomena requires efficient numerical methods for generating disordered networks with specific structural properties.
+The Wooten-Weaire-Winer algorithm is an established method that introduces disorder into an initial network through a series of bond switch moves.
+However, the strain energies that govern this evolution are conventionally limited to three-dimensional networks with coordination numbers of no more than four.
+We here introduce a maximum bond repulsion to produce networks with an arbitrary coordination number.
+We control the degree and type of disorder by adjusting the bond-bending force constant in the strain energy and the temperature profile.
+The effects of these variables are quantified through a list of order metrics that capture both direct and reciprocal space.
+A feedforward neural network predicts the structural characteristics from the algorithm inputs, enabling efficient targeted network generation.
+As a case study, we statistically reproduce four disordered biophotonic networks that exhibit structural color.
 This work presents a versatile method for generating disordered networks with tailored structural properties.
-It will enable new insights into structure-property relations, such as photonic band gaps in disordered networks.
+It will provide new insights into structure-property relations.